silx-kit/jupyterhub_moss/README.md

   - `description`: Text used for display in the selection options.
   - `add_to_path`: Whether or not to prepend the environment `path` to shell `PATH`.
+  - `prologue`: Shell commands to execute on the Slurm node before starting the Jupyter single-user server.
+This can be used to run, e.g., `module load <module>`.
+By default no command is run.
+This is appended to commands passed through batchspawner's `req_prologue`.

 ### Spawn page